 Does the QCIT measure the classroom environment?
-The QCIT focuses on interactions between caregivers and children in settings with infants and toddlers with an emphasis on measuring the caregiver's responsiveness.
-The QCIT is not a measure of the quality of the classroom environment; however, the QCIT's areas of concern scale captures some aspects of the classroom environment's health and safety.
+The QCIT focuses on interactions between caregivers and children in settings with infants and toddlers.
+The QCIT's areas of concern scale captures some aspects of the classroom environment's health and safety.
 In addition to some items about physical health and safety, the QCIT includes items missing in other tools, such as whether the classroom environment is overwhelming for children, and whether some children are unengaged for long periods of time.